MichaelSasser/pdfcrack-ng/README.md

 * Maximum length of password to try

 ## Installation
-Type 'cmake', then 'make' (or 'gmake' if you have BSD-make as default) to build the program.
+Type 'cmake .', then 'make' (or 'gmake' if you have BSD-make as default) to build the program.
 You will need to have GNU Make and a recent version of GCC installed but there are no external dependencies on libraries.

 ## Tricks